-POCAHONTAS – Arkansas Attorney General Leslie Rutledge announced the arrest of a Pocahontas woman by the Attorney General’s Medicaid Fraud Control Unit.
+LITTLE ROCK – Arkansas Attorney General Leslie Rutledge today announced the arrest of a Little Rock woman.

 Medicaid fraud occurs when providers use the Medicaid program to obtain money to which they are not entitled.
 To report Medicaid fraud or abuse or neglect in residential care facilities, contact the Attorney General’s Medicaid fraud hotline at (866) 810-0016 or email@example.com.

 Rutledge Part of $19.5 Million Bristol-Myers Squibb SettlementThu, Dec 8, 2016